mkitti/dis-utilities/README.md

 - --write: actually write to the database.
 If not specified, no rows will be updated in the MongoDB database
 - --verbose: verbose mode for logging - status messages are printed to STDOUT - this is chatty
 - --debug: debug mode for logging - debug messages are printed to STDOUT - this is chatty in the extreme

+### Configuration
+While this system does use some config files, the database credentials are stored in the <a href='https://github.com/JaneliaSciComp/configurator' _taregt='blank'>Configuration system</a>.

+### Production server
+The current production server is dis.int.janelia.org.
+If this changes, you'll need to modify nginx.conf.